this-isnt-me/ogPypeline/docs/source/drillingcon.rst

 Drilling Rate units
 ------------
 The drilling_rate(value, units) function converts between different Drilling Rate units for the Rate of Penetration(ROP).
-The input units are as per the list below:
+The input units are as per the table below:

 .. list-table:: Drilling Rate units
    :widths: 60 40